vauxel/game/README.md

 # Game

 "Game" is a prototype of a game engine.
-It features a modified entity-component-system, intra-messaging, rendering using GLFW, model loading using Assimp, and positional and directional lighting.
+It features a modified entity-component-system, intra-messaging, rendering using [GLFW](https://www.glfw.org/), OBJ model loading, and positional and directional lighting.

 ## Building & Running (Windows)